Hey everyone, welcome to the ScubaOtter about us page.

 I’ve traveled around the world diving in top locations such as the Middle East, South East Asia, and Central America.
 At the moment, I’m an advanced PADI certified diver with deep dive and nitrox certifications.

 My goal of the site is to help bring this hobby to more people.
 On the website, you’ll find content written by scuba divers from across the world with a variety of backgrounds.

-What seperates ScubaOtter from other similar dive websites, is that no content is ever written without a team member touching the equipment, diving the site, or being knowledgable in a subject area.
+What separates ScubaOtter from other similar dive websites, is that no content is ever written without a team member touching the equipment, diving the site, or being knowledgeable in a subject area.

 Rest Of The ScubaOtters

 Rachel is a freelance content writer from Southampton, England.
 Last year she traded a career in science for a digital nomad life on the sunny beaches of Gili Trawangan.

 When she’s not writing, or scuba diving, you can find her lifting heavy things in a Crossfit gym, whipping up culinary delights in the kitchen or making friends with the nearest feline.

 Alexa is a scuba diving instructor currently based in Indonesia.
 She’s been diving since 15 years old and has always been obsessed with the ocean.